 The truth is that customer-centric ideas have been around for a long time, but they’re rarely achieved.
 The biggest challenges are organizational ones.
-Because the truth is that the technology has outpaced our internal cultures and processes.
+Because the technology has outpaced our internal cultures and processes.

 In fact, systems like Lytics help you not just understand overall customer motivations but also cater to different customers based on their behavior and engagement.
 If your customer buys puzzles weekly, you can send her weekly best-of emails.
 If she takes a week off, you can encourage her with a coupon.
 If she always looks at blog posts about family time, you can share more with her.
 If she never looks at those posts, you can point her to something more relevant to her interests.
 And all of that can be automated to extend the capacity of your team.

 So the bottom line is that the tech is here and ready for your business.
 It reduces complexity and makes your marketing more effective.
 But without organizational alignment, without getting rid of silos, without changing our mindsets and focusing on delivering value, the tech itself can’t make us customer-centric.

 And in a world where 81 percent of customers want brands to know them better, it’s essential that marketers start getting this right.

 Want to talk about how Lytics can help you with the tech side of becoming customer-centric?
 We’d love to set up a demo.